 Although the use of two-tone kitchen cabinets isn’t exactly a new design trend, the practice has been gaining ground over the past few years, allowing for more color, contrast and visual interest without loading up on a single color.

 White kitchen cabinets may still be the most popular choice in most renovated kitchens — followed by medium wood-tone and gray cabinets — but incorporating more color into your kitchen cabinet design can add a subtle or even a dramatic twist.
 One easy yet very effective idea is to add a different color to a kitchen island.
 Choosing a complementary color for yours creates visual interest and draws attention to this popular feature.
 Two in five homeowners who add to or upgrade their kitchen island cabinets, for example, are going with a color that’s different from their wall cabinets.
 Gray and blue are the most popular colors for island cabinetry.

-Ordering cabinets for an island or a tall pantry area in a contrasting color such as our Navy or Carbon finishes gives the look of custom built-in furniture.
+Ordering cabinets for an island or a tall pantry area in a contrasting color such as our Blue or Black finishes gives the look of custom built-in furniture.
 This contrast also shines a light on your favorite parts of the room.

 CliqStudios designer Sue Robinson has used this exact kitchen cabinet design technique for her clients.
 “I’ve designed kitchens with the island or the base cabinets a different color.
 I’ve also designed kitchens with just an accent, like the range hood or molding in a different color.”